aisha-x/THM/Rooms/SOC Level 1/Endpoint-Security-Monitoring/Windows-Event-Logs.md

  ![Screenshot 2025-05-13 214939](https://github.com/user-attachments/assets/a17ea145-d05e-4246-a8a8-dc0e46d870e8)

- - use `View> Group by > Date and Time to group sort by date and time`, since there was test on this event, on Decemeber 18, the attack took on place
+ - Use `View> Group by > Date and Time` to group sort by date and time, since there was a test on this event, on December 18, the attack took place

  ![Screenshot 2025-05-13 215453](https://github.com/user-attachments/assets/a80b3f8a-864d-4de7-affb-19465a6f5a2f)